-Previous versions of the Stanford Parser used chart-filling algorithms (dynamic programming) to solve a PCFG.
-Dependency parsers written to use shift and reduce operations to build dependency trees have long been known to get very good performance in a fraction of the time of more complicated algorithms.
-Recent work has shown that similar shift/reduce algorithms are also effective for building constituency trees.
+Previous versions of the Stanford Parser for constituency parsing used chart-based algorithms (dynamic programming) to find the highest scoring parse under a PCFG; this is accurate but slow.
+Meanwhile, for dependency parsing, transition-based parsers that use shift and reduce operations to build dependency trees have long been known to get very good performance in a fraction of the time of more complicated algorithms.
+Recent work has shown that similar shift-reduce algorithms are also effective for building constituency trees.